starius/ScPrime/doc/api/index.html.md

 **dryrun** | bool
-If dryrun is set to true, the request will return the Publink of the file without uploading the actual file to the Sia network.
+If dryrun is set to true, the request will return the Publink of the file without uploading the actual file to the ScPrime network.

 **force** | bool
 If there is already a file that exists at the provided siapath, setting this